Do you have a ritual that you perform every New Year’s Day?

 This has to do with sweeping all the negative energy out of your home.
 While it makes sense, in practice the correct procedure is hard to follow in my house.
 You are supposed to sweep the dirt to the center of the room and then apparently keep it for a few days.
-We vacuumed.
+We vacuum, but because we live on a farm there is always plenty of fresh dirt laying about.
 Partial credit.

 The New Year must not be seen with bare or empty cupboards.

 Easy enough.
-Stocked up on food (Fritos in particular).
+We usually are stocked up on food going into a holiday weekend (Cheetos in particular).
 Check.

 All debts should be paid before the New Year.

 I am not sure how one can get rid of all of their debts for this one.
-We just made sure all the bills that were due were paid.
+We just try and make sure all the bills that were due are paid.
 Partial credit.

 Make sure any unfinished projects are completed before New Year’s Day.